DanielZatorski/DanielZatorski/README.md

 ## Hi I'm Daniel 👊

 Welcome to my GitHub profile!
-I'm passionate about data science, so the main content you will find on my repository will circle around data
+I'm passionate about data science, so the main content that you will find on my repository will circle around data 😉

 ## 🔧 Skills & Tools